 Similarly any injury, loss or damage suffered by the student while they are under the supervision of the placement provider is also the responsibility of the placement provider.

-Criminal acts committed by the student are not covered under any insurance arrangements.
+Criminal acts committed by the student are not covered.

 The University’s responsibilities

-The University’s insurance policies require us to minimise the risk of potential claims as far as is reasonably practical, therefore before a student is sent on placement the University should ensure the following:
+The University’s cover require us to minimise the risk of potential claims as far as is reasonably practical, therefore before a student is sent on placement the University should ensure the following: